victorNavas/Curriculum/readme.md

 Summary
 ---------
-I’m a full stack software developer with 10+ years experience, primarily focused on mobile solutions, web based and API’s.
+I’m a full-stack software developer with 10+ years of experience, primarily focused on mobile solutions, web-based and API’s.
 I was fortunate to be surrounded by a team of talented developers and exposed to the Full Stack and Agile project management.
 Beginning projects at the initial requirements gathering stage, taking them through the design process, and bringing them to public release.
-Capacity to think outside of the box and take initiatives to provide improvements to product, projects and processes.
-Really passion to think on the overall solution rather than just code.
+Capacity to think outside of the box and take initiatives to provide improvements to products, projects, and processes.
+Really passionate to think about the overall solution rather than just code.

 Skills
 ---------